Factorio-Access/Factorio-Access-Launcher/README.md

 Close Warnings menu: E

+Teleport to the location of the last damage alert: CONTROL + SHIFT + P

 ## While in a menu

+Read menu name: SHIFT + E

+Close menu: E

-Change tabs within a menu: TAB and SHIFT + TAB
+Change tabs within a menu: TAB, or SHIFT + TAB

 Navigate inventory slots: W A S D